 What can you do to improve this experience?

-What do consumers do with communications after reading them?
+What do clients do with communications after reading them?

 after reading stats